FormaIt/camera_forma/example/README.md

-# rtmp_publisher_example
+# camera_forma_example

-Demonstrates how to use the rtmp_publisher plugin.
+Demonstrates how to use the camera_forma plugin.

 ## Getting Started